This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Innisfree Cruelty-Free?

 Innisfree is NOT Cruelty-free.
 Innisfree pays and allows their products to be tested on animals when required by law.
-Innisfree also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Innisfree also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 In addition, Innisfree is owned by AmorePacific, a parent company that is also not cruelty-free.